BrettDaff/Capstone/README.md

 # Capstone
 This Repository holds all of the completed exersises for the Applied Data Science Capstone IBM Course.
+The following tasks were completed to understand how to effectively predict the successful launch and landing of SpaceX rockets.
 ## Module 1
 Data Colection
 Web Scraping